arh-eu/gds-csharp-sdk/README.md

 ## How to create messages

-A message consists of two parts, a header and a hata.
+A message consists of two parts, a header and a data.
 You can create these objects through the Gds.Messages.MessageManager class.

 The following example shows the process of creating messages by creating an attachment request type message.